Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

+Although a ground-truth solution for the sparse interpolation problem described in \sec{ss:example_applications} is not available, one can consistently measure the smoothness of the different results.
+To this end, we sample the different solutions at the faces to obtain a per-triangle representation of the vector-field, and measure the difference between vectors assigned to triangles on opposite sides of an edge.

+For our approach, the per-triangle vectors are obtained by directly evaluating the basis functions to obtain extrinsic vectors.
+For the methods of Stein~\etal and for the Whitney basis, this is done by first evaluating the basis functions at the centers of the triangles to obtain an intrinsic representation of the tangent vectors, and then using the triangles' embeddings to obtain extrinsic vectors tangent to the triangles.
+For the method of Sharp~\etal, we interpret the per-vertex coefficients as extrinsic vectors perpendicular to the vertices' normals and compute their average.

+We measure the relative smoothness by taking the sum of squared differences between the vectors associated to triangles incident on an edge, weighted by the ratio of the (absolute) primal-to-dual edge lengths.
+The error is normalized by the area-weighted magnitude of the vector-field.

+We compare the vector-fields in two ways: (1)~We directly compute the weighted sum of squared differences; and (2)~Before computing the contribution of an edge, we first perform a ``hinge-unfolding'' to bring the two incident triangles into a common plane and compare the aligned vectors.
+Because our method does not generate tangent vectors perpendicular to the triangle's normal, we first apply the Rodrigues rotation taking the interpolated normal to the triangle's normal before performing the hinge-unfolding.
+Similarly, for the method of Sharp~\etal, we obtain vectors perpendicular to the triangle's normal by applying the Rodrigues rotation mapping the vertex normals to the triangles' normals, before averaging to get the per-triangle vector.

+\tab{tab:sparse_interpolation} gives the relative smoothness for the different methods visualized in \fig{fig:interpolation} (top), indicating that our method consistently generates a smooth interpolant.
+In addition, we find that the hinge-unfolding provides a lower smoothness energy for all methods, which is expected as vectors are not forced to point in different directions when the associated triangles meet at a sharp edge.

+As the smoothness mimics the Connection Laplacian -- e.g. it associates a non-zero energy to harmonic vector-fields -- we do not believe it provides a meaningful measure of the quality of the interpolated field.
+(However, in this case as well, the relative smoothness for the vector-field computed using our is method is lower than that computed using either the Whitney basis or the method of Stein~\etal)

-Figure~\ref{fig:stein} compares the smallest eigenvectors obtained using our discretization of the Killing energy (first row), with the eigenvectors obtained using Stein~\etal's discretization.
+\fig{fig:stein} compares the smallest eigenvectors obtained using our discretization of the Killing energy (first row), with the eigenvectors obtained using Stein~\etal's discretization.
 As noted in that work, directly using the Killing energy defined by their discretization is not robust due to spurious minimizers.
-They address this by adding an additional total connection energy to their Killing energy.
-The different rows show the eigenvectors obtained using Stein~\etal's discretization for progressively larger values of $\alpha$.
-Vector fields are visualized using small arrows, overlaid on flow-line visualizations generated using line integral convolution.
-The iamge also shows the associated eigenvalue in the top left corner of each figure.
+They address this by adding an additional connection energy regularizer to the Killing energy.
+The different rows show the eigenvectors obtained using Stein~\etal's discretization for progressively larger values of regularization weight $\alpha$.
+The visualization also gives the associated eigenvalue in the top left corner of each figure.